 1) Failure to 'Lead By Example'

-"walking your talk".
+What is critical to effective leadership is leading by example or "walking your talk".
 You will never earn the respect of others if the examples you set are not congruent with the values that you want your staff to have, for example: honesty, discipline and timeliness.
 The best managers practice what they preach.
 Many leaders and managers say they want change and continuous improvement but do nothing for the change.
 Instead, they expect their subordinates to bring changes by improving their individual competencies themselves.
 For employees, there is nothing more powerful than observing their superiors do the actions or practice behaviors that they are requesting from their staff.
 As Mahatma Gandhi said,"Become the change you wish to see in the world, and it will happen."

 2) Communicating Poorly